Anindya-Karmaker/Background_Remover_AK/README.md

 ### 2. Download the Models (Crucial Step)

-Before compiling, you **must** run the script at least once (`python BACKGROUND_REMOVER_AK.py`) to ensure the `rembg` models are downloaded to your user directory.
+Before compiling, you **must** run the script at least once (`python BACKGROUND_REMOVER_AK.py`) and click **Download/check all models** to ensure the `rembg` models are downloaded to your user directory.
 PyInstaller needs these files to bundle them into your application.

 ### 3. Compile the Application